programminghistorian/ph-submissions/en/drafts/originals/interactive-visualization-with-plotly.md

 ### Exporting Figures

-Plotly figures can be exported either as interactive or static (i.e. non-interactive) graphs.
-Interactive graphs may be useful for research websites and (some) digital publications whereas static graphs are appropriate for print publications.
+Plotly figures can be exported either as interactive or static (non-interactive) graphs.
+Interactive graphs may be useful for research websites and (some) digital publications, whereas static graphs are appropriate for print publications.

 #### Exporting as HTML

-Exporting figures as HTML retains their interactivity when viewed in any web browser.
+Exporting figures as HTML retains their interactivity when viewed in a web browser.
 Any figure can be saved as an HTML file by using the `.write_html()` method:

 ```python
 # Save HTML file of the graph (which we have been storing under the variable name 'fig' throughout this tutorial)
 fig.write_html("your_file_name.html")
 ```

 By default, any exported figures will be saved in the same folder as that in which your script is stored.
-If you want to store the figure elsewhere (e.g. a different folder), you can specify the exact directory when you specify the file name (e.g. `fig.write_html("your_path/your_file_name.html")`).
+If you want to store the figure elsewhere (a different folder), you can specify the exact directory when you specify the file name (for example, `fig.write_html("your_path/your_file_name.html")`).

 #### Exporting static images

-Plotly provides numerous options for exporting both raster images (e.g. `.png` or `.jpg`) and vector images (e.g. `.pdf` or .`svg`).
-These can be exported by using the `.write_image()` function and specifying the image type within the file name:
+Plotly provides numerous options for exporting both raster images (`.png` or `.jpg`) and vector images (`.pdf` or .`svg`).
+To do this, use the `.write_image()` function and specify the image type within the file name:

 ```python
 # Export to raster graphic, either png or jpg: